03 Aug, 2020 Change theory – and how to read the news

 - The benefits are clear (Consolidation and protection of ID cards, passports, medical records and finances)

 - The real debate will be about whether we trust the leaders who will control a global ‘tagging’ system like this – which is plausibly coming our way, even if a few decades away.
-(The current debate is a reaction to belief it is ‘on the doorstep’ – while others call those thinking this crazy).
+(The current debate is a reaction to belief it is ‘on the doorstep’ – while some others are currently calling those thinking this crazy).

-- For the Christian, this is a particular topic of intrigue b because the Bible warns of a time when people will not be able to buy or sell without a mark imprinted upon their hand or forehead – and it then prohibits those who follow Christ from participating.
-The ‘offence’ of this system is that it represents ‘a world united to achieve good – but without God’.
+- For the Christian, this is a particular topic of intrigue because the Bible warns of a time when people will not be able to buy or sell without a mark imprinted upon their hand or forehead – and it then prohibits those who follow Christ from participating.

 What sits behind the Bibles ‘offence’ at this idea?

-- The goal of global leadership and unity (dominance?) is viewed by God as an ultimate act of pride and rebellion against him.
+- The goal of global leadership and the unity (or tyrany) it pursues is viewed by God as an ultimate act of pride and rebellion against him.
 This would be the first time since the Tower of Babel in Genesis 11 that the whole world has reenable to unite again – without regard for him.

 - Why is a world united together without God a problem?